🤖 Summarize this article with AI:

 Test suites are invaluable for several reasons:

 - Efficient Grouping: Suites enable the organization of test cases into manageable groups.
-This makes it easier to run specific sets of tests relevant to different stages of development or aspects of the application.
+This makes it easier to run specific sets of tests relevant to different stages of development or aspects of the application, covering different aspects such as functionality, performance, and security.

 - Scheduling and Environment Management: Suites can be scheduled to run in different environments, ensuring that the application performs well under various conditions.